 Filters allow you to customize a view so that only database records that meet certain criteria appear in that view.
 In other words, each filter is a piece of logic related to a specific field’s value (greater than, equal to, not blank, etc.) that ensures only qualifying records make it into the view.
 Here are some facts about filters:

 - Each filter is based on a specific field, and the filter’s options are based on that field’s type (number, date, etc.)

-- You may use 0, 1 or many filters in a view
+- You may use 0, 1 or many filter conditions in a view

-- In a view of 3 or more filters, you can build conditional groups
+- In a view of 3 or more filter conditions, you can build conditional groups

-- It’s possible to achieve any logical subset of records using filters
+- It is possible to achieve any logical subset of records using filters

 Filtering based on the TrackVia User field

-TrackVia User field types function like choice field types with the additional functionality of filtering dynamically on the "Current logged in user."
-This filter allows you to build a single view that will work for hundreds or thousands of users.
+TrackVia User field types operate similarly to choice field types, with the additional functionality of filtering dynamically based on the "currently logged in user".
+This filter condition allows you to build a single view that will work for hundreds or thousands of users.
 Each user automatically sees only records assigned to them.